The Bankrate promise

 2. Utilize cash back cards

-One of the easiest ways to ensure that you’re never leaving money on the table is to utilize a card that offers cash back.
-You can earn these rewards by using a debit card, a rewards checking account or a credit card.
+One way to ensure you’re not leaving money on the table is to use a card that offers cash back or other rewards.
+Such programs are often available with debit cards, rewards checking accounts or credit cards.

 The Venmo card, for example, is a debit card that uses money from your Venmo balance or bank account.
-For those unfamiliar with Venmo, it’s a peer-to-peer payment platform that allows you to easily send and receive money from friends and family — making it a popular option among college students.
+Venmo is a peer-to-peer payment service that allows you to send and receive money from friends and family — making it a popular option among college students.

-At first glance, the Venmo card may just look like a convenient choice, but it also offers some nice cash back options.
-The retailers tend to change every so often, but as of July 2020, some of the top rewards include 5 percent cash back at pharmacies and $5 cash back on Postmates.
+At first glance, the Venmo card may just look like a convenient choice, but it also offers some nice cash-back options.
+The retailers tend to change every so often, and cash back amounts can vary by offer.
+Past offers have included 5 percent cash back for purchases at Wendy’s, Target and Sephora.

-Rewards checking accounts operate similarly, though you will typically earn a low flat-rate on all spending.
-For instance, Discover offers a rewards checking account that earns 1 percent cash back on up to $3,000 in purchases.
-It’s nothing crazy, but it is something.
+Rewards checking accounts operate similarly, though you’ll typically earn a low flat-rate on all spending.
+For instance, Quontic Bank offers a rewards checking account that earns 1.5 percent cash back on eligible purchases.

 Finally, it’s also worth considering a cash back credit card.
-These cards tend to offer the most lucrative rewards, but they can also be dangerous if not managed responsibly.
-Students who can commit to paying the balance on-time and in-full each month will find a lot of value in these cards.
-However, if that’s not the case or if the student lacks credit history to get approved, then it’s not worth rushing into getting one.
-You won’t receive any rewards if you don’t pay the bills and saving a few bucks is not worth lowering your credit score.
+These tend to offer the most lucrative rewards, but they can also be dangerous if not managed responsibly.
+They’re not a good fit for students who cannot commit to paying the full balance every month or who may lack the credit history to get approved.

 3. Leverage student discounts

 It pays to be a savvy shopper — especially when you’re a college student on a lean budget.
-Retailers are pretty aware of this predicament and many offer a student discount of some sort.
-It’s just a matter of asking or looking for them.
-Some of the top student discounts you don’t want to miss out on include:
+Retailers commonly offer discounts to students, such as:

 4. Keep track of your spending